Radioactivity | Definition, Types, Applications, & Facts | Britannica

 Radioactivity is a natural phenomenon involving the decay of unstable atomic nuclei, which release energy in the form of radiation.
 This process helps us understand atomic structures and has applications ranging from medical treatments to energy production.

-Radioactivity - Energy Education
+Radioactivity - HyperPhysics

 |